SuchLuukie/OCR-Word-Search-Puzzle-Solver/README.md

-# Word Search Solver
+# Word Search Solver ML
  Creating an algorithm to solve word search puzzles.
-(Using OCR as input)
+(Using custom OCR (Machine learning))

 # Planning
 * Input
-    Using OCR (Optical Character Recognition) to derive a word search puzzle from either an image or a webcam video.
+    Building and using OCR (Optical Character Recognition) to derive a word search puzzle from either an image or a webcam video.

 * Solver
     Creating an algorithm to scan the word search puzzle looking for the given words inside the puzzle.